yorlenybarbieri/acklenavenue.github.io/_posts/2014-06-19-make-more-money-from-software.md

 ---
 layout: post
-title:  Custom Software Development&#58; 5 Ways to Kill Your ROI
+title:  5 Ways to Kill Your ROI
 date:   2014-06-19
-categories: agile
 author: Byron Sommardahl
 excerpt: Your company is getting ready to make a major investment in custom software that might take you to the next level.
-How exciting and nerve-racking at the same time!
+How exciting
-image: /assets/img/posts/ROI.jpg
 imageCredit: image from https://c2.staticflickr.com/4/3001/5857968442_2909c971f2_z.jpg (public domain)
+image: /img/posts/roi.jpg
+tags: software_development
 ---

 Your company is getting ready to make a major investment in custom software that might take you to the next level.
 How exciting and nerve-racking at the same time!
 You stand to benefit in huge ways by this software.
 As long as you've done your homework and have a good team, you'll probably accomplish what you set out to do.
 However, if you don't avoid some typical "time sucks", **you're killing your ROI!!**

 # Software Development ROI Killers